getgud-io/cpp-getgud-sdk/README.md

   reports
 );
 ```

-Here we use a deque of reports to which we add reports and then send them to Getgud.
 You can also use SendReports function without `titleId` and `privateKey` arguments, in case you have `TITLE_ID` and `PRIVATE_KEY` env variables defined.

+Deque of reports:

 ```cpp
 GetGudSdk::SendReports(